allenrahbar/portfolio-project-one/README.md

 ![About me](assets/readme-images/about-me-mobile.png)

 - __Images__
 - The gallery has 4 images of me working as a teacher, my teaching certificate, and me doing volunteer work.
 This was created for users to see my work.
-Alt attribtue has been added for users that can't view images.
+Alt attribute has been added for users that can't view images.
 ![Images](assets/readme-images/images.png)

 - __Contact me__